 The steps to evaluating a transit priority treatment are:

 Establish metrics and goals.
 The project team can report on additional metrics if desired.
-Suggested metrics include:
+Suggested metrics include: Identify evaluation tools and procedures

-- ▶ Bus reliability
+- ► Bus reliability

-- ► Bus travel time savings
+- Bus travel time savings

-- ► Reductions in bus delay
+- Reductions in bus delay

-- ► TSP-specific metrics
+- TSP-specific metrics